 Uganda also known as the Pearl of Africa is a land of pristine natural beauty and a tourist haven for many visitors from all across the world.
-A Safari to Uganda offers some of Africa’s finest geographical and natural beauty.
+Uganda Safaris and Tours offer some of Africa’s finest geographical and natural beauty.
 The country is the Source of the mighty River Nile and home to one of the greatest concentrations of primates on the planet.
-Holidays to Uganda is a true African game waiting to be discovered.
-Safari in Uganda offers you unique opportunities to witness the abundant wildlife that roams freely in the country’s many National Parks and Jungle Reserves.
-The country is a tourist paradise with world-class hotels, hospitable people, good climate and an abundance of wildlife which make a Holiday Safari tour to Uganda one of the most attractive tourist destinations in Africa.
+Uganda Safari Adventures offer a true African game waiting to be discovered, Uganda African Safari brings you close to encounter the abundant wildlife that roams freely in the different Uganda Safari National Parks and Jungle Reserves.
+The many good reviews that have constantly followed Uganda Safari bookings clearly show that the country is a tourist paradise with world-class hotels, hospitable people, good climate and an abundance of wildlife which make a Uganda Safari experience one of the must do things for a safari in Africa.

 Gorilla Trekking Safaris Tours & Holiday Packages

 Uganda Gorilla Safari tours & Holidays take you to Bwindi Impenetrable National Park to meet the endangered and elusive mountain gorillas.
 Uganda is one of the three counties; Congo and Rwanda that are blessed to have the remaining population of mountain gorillas in the world.
-There are approximately just 786 mountain gorillas remaining in the world with approximately half of them living in Uganda’s Bwindi Impenetrable Forest and the adjoining Mgahinga Gorilla
+There are approximately just 786 mountain gorillas remaining in the world with approximately half of them being witnesed on Uganda gorilla safari to Bwindi Impenetrable Forest and the adjoining Mgahinga Gorilla

 Interestingly, these gorillas share 98% of their genetic composition with us humans.
 “Very relaxed, not disturbed and in their natural habitat.
-While on a Uganda Primate Safari, Only 8 people are allowed to see the gorillas in their natural habitat each day.
+While on a Uganda Gorilla Trekking Safari, Only 8 people are allowed to see the gorillas in their natural habitat each day.
 Because their habitat is very fragile the number of visitors allowed into their habitat is strictly controlled.
-With Uganda owning up to half the remaining population, this makes Uganda gorilla safari booking the best destination for a gorilla trekking safari.
-The road network in Uganda is excellent To offer you an enjoyable experience as you travel passed small villages and towns.
+With Uganda owning up to half the remaining population of mountain gorillas, it makes the country nearly the best optiona for a gorilla trekking safari.
+The road network in Uganda is excellent to offer you an enjoyable experience as you travel passed small local villages and towns.

 A gorilla trekking Safari experience starts with initial briefing, the trek up to the gorillas takes you through the impenetrable forest of Bwindi.
 Ensuring your fitness is checked you will have to make your way through this dense forest to reach the home of the endangered mountain gorillas.
 A team of experienced guides lead the trek together with porters and Park Rangers who guide the you through this rough terrain to navigate through the thick forest.